 The forest occupation is not just about protecting the forest from destruction and the ending of the coal mining industry in the region.
 Another important effect of the occupation is the creation of an autonomous space based on anarchist principles.
 This creation of autonomous space is becoming ever more important in a world as more and more of the earth is colonised by State and capitalist forces.
 The privatisation of space in modern society means there is always less and less ‘free space’, spaces where you be without spending money.
 Spaces where you can simply exist.
 Aside from the aspect of privatisation, spaces (both social and spacial) built by modern society generally re-enforce oppressive normative ideals and promote consumer ideology.
 Autonomous spaces challenge the commodification of space, as well as offering a platform for challenging oppressive social and legal norms.

 Autonomous anarchist zones can be found all over the world, from whole regions of cities that have turned into squats (Berlin or Athens), to settlements somewhere in the nature.
 However, as the State doesn’t tolerate any movements of local autonomy, these spaces are generally either destroyed or forced into the mainstream after a few years.
 There were a few anarchists spaces in Dublin over the past decade.
 The most impressive being Grange Gormen, which emerged in the fast gentrifying area of Smithfield.
 Once abuzz with working class communities, the redbrick residencies of Smithfield have become prime real estate in the city.
 Many houses and plots have been bought by up property speculators and the communities forced out.
-In one of these plots, a huge complex of houses, warehouses and parking lots, a band of anarchist punks built a community space where people could garden, gather for events, or hang out for free in a city where that is less and less possible.
+In one of these plots, a huge complex of houses, warehouses and parking lots, a band of anarchist punks built a community space where people could garden, gather for events, or hang out for free in a city where this is becoming less and less possible.
 However, this was not to be tolerated and the people of Grange Gormen were violently evicted from the space.
 This is in keeping with the agenda of Dublin City Council, and most city councils around the world – privatise and commercialise space.

 Hambacher Forst is another of these autonomous spaces, outside the remit of the law, consciously attempting to organise in an alternative way to mainstream society.
 With all the autonomous squats in Berlin being co-opted over the last couple of decades, it is the biggest autonomous space in Germany.
 This means that it is an important place for experimenting with the creation of anarchist communities.
 So Hambacher Forst functions as both a site of creation and a site of resistance, creating alternative communities on the front line of resistance.
 This has certain advantages over something like an eco-village in creating functioning alternatives to mainstream society.
 The main advantage is that it is a zone of legal autonomy, with the State unable to impose its jurisdiction.
 This prevents the State from enforcing unethical laws (such as private property laws that allows the destruction of a forest to extend a coal mine).
 A ‘legal’ community may become autonomous in every other respect, but acceptance of the legal authority of the State effectively consents to the rule of a centralised hegemony.
 Another advantage is the feeling of solidarity that comes with a collective struggle, of going through hard times together after something like an eviction or siege.
 This helps people to create community bonds.

-But creating a functioning community on the front lines comes with a variety of difficulties.
+But creating a functioning community on the front line comes with a variety of difficulties.
 The most obvious being the uncertainty that comes with an illegal occupation.
 It is difficult to start a project (building a ground structure, a herb garden, etc.) when you know it will potentially be destroyed before it has a chance to come to fruition.
 This also applies to social structures.
 Co-operation, exchange, and regular gatherings do happen in the forest, but a big eviction means these social institution are disrupted, and have to be built up again.
-Adding to the transcient nature of these communities is the fact that most people only stay in the forest for a short time, a few months or maybe a year or two.
+Adding to the transient nature of these communities is the fact that most people only stay in the forest for a short time, a few months or maybe a year or two.
 I don’t think there is anyone left in the forest from the original occupiers seven years ago.

 Communications between barrios is also not also totally up to scratch, and a lot of people spend most of their time in a single barrio.
 A final difficulty in the creation of anarchist communities in the forest is that people are there for a variety of reasons; some are activists who want to transform society, some need a place of refuge from mainstream society, some just want a place where they can come live in a tree house and take drugs.
-This is a point we will return to in a moment, but right now it’s enough to say that building meaningful communties under these circumstances is no easy task.
+This is a point we will return to in a moment, but right now it’s enough to say that building meaningful communities under these circumstances is no easy task.
 But it is happening.
 People are coming together to try and create a new type of relationship with other.
 Relationships based on different values that the hierarchical, competitive, individualistic values found in capitalist society.

 Anarchism in Practice

 These values are based on the philosophy of anarchism.
-However, what exactly anarchism means in practive is open to interpretation.
+However, what exactly anarchism means in practice is open to interpretation.
 In broad terms, we can say it means organising life in a non-authoritarian, non-hierarchical, and non-exploitative manner.
 To begin a process like this requires reflection upon ones own behaviour, and sometimes challenging the behaviour of others.
 For example, if people in the barrio begin regularly taking food from a communal space to their private tree-house, appropriating the communal resources for themselves, this could be considered capitalist logic that can be challenged.
 Or if some people in the barrio do all the work, or all of one type of work (cleaning and cooking for example), then this is also something that can be challenged, as it is often an expression of unspoken hierarchy, and the reproduction of hierarchies which exist in mainstream society.

 While the forest strives to create a space free of hierarchy, a hierarchy of values is impossible to avoid.
 In the act of establishing what is good, you establish what is bad.
 In defining what is right, you define what is wrong.
 As I said before, the concept of anarchy is something which is constantly up for debate.
 For some anarchists, such as Leo Tolstoy or Mohandas Gandhi, anarchism means the absence of violent coercion.
 They argued that creating a world free of unjust hierarchy and creating a world free of violence are essentially equatable in terms.
 To create a world without violent coercion, we must start with ourselves.
 This was not the general opinion in the forest.
 As in many of the autonomous anarchism spaces, anarchist ideals are fused with elements from the destructive impulses of the punk cultural and a kind of militarism that naturally arises in in places that find themselves under regular attack.
 Added to that is the influence of the Antifa on the German anarchist scene.
 The Antifa (short for anti-fascist) are leftists whose main aim is the prevention of the rise of fascism again in Europe.
-To this end the Antifa sometimes use methods of violent repression of known nazi, and a lot of the antifa imagery and symbolism would be pretty violent.
+To this end the Antifa sometimes use methods of violent repression of known nazis, and a lot of the antifa imagery and symbolism is pretty violent.
 Common graffiti in forest are things like ‘Kill cops’, ‘Eat Hippies’, or ‘No to Pacifism’.

 Although organised around a non-violent action (the occupation of the forest), the hegemonic understanding in the forest is against philosophies of non-violence.
 The reasons for this are varied.
 For some people, it is that the State uses violent action, so activists should be able to combat that with violent action of their own.
-For others, it was a matter of self defence, when one is under attack, one has to defend oneself.
+For others, it was a matter of self defense, when one is under attack, one has to defend oneself.
 This was a topic during the discussion on toxic masculinity that was held in Krähen Nest.
 One person said they felt the entire culture of militancy and symbolism of violence in the forest was an expression of toxic masculinity.
 Another person replied that they thought militancy has some positive potential, that women need to be able to defend themselves physically against structural violence.
 While the topic of violence is something that is too big to address in this text, it is an important one, and at the heart of the divide in contemporary anarchism.

 Relation to the Outside World

-Despite violent symbolism in the camp, and the promotion of violent methods in discourse, forest occupiers are peaceful, generally friendly, people.
+Despite sometimes violent symbolism in the camps, and the promotion of violent methods in discourse, forest occupiers are peaceful, generally friendly, people.
 People who come visit the forest with good intentions can expect a warm reception in most camps.
 If you want to come here to live, you will find a place.
 The forest is happy for people who want to commit themselves to the struggle.
 The forest is also a place that many people visit for a short time, and there are often non-forest occupiers of all backgrounds who come to hang out for the day and see what happening.
 Much of the food in the forest come from ‘supporties’, people who support the occupation and donate food and supplies.
 Shows of solidarity from the local people are not only essential for keeping the forest supplied, but also keeping the spirits in the forest up.

 One morning I came into the Mannwache to find an old man cleaning and doing the dishes.
 He gets an early train twice a week from Cologne, cleans up, and then heads home, sometimes without seeing a soul.
 A short time later a very nice elderly woman came in, fuming that nobody had answered as she rang the Mannwache mobile phone.
 She had spent the whole morning cooking soup and was not leaving till people of every barrio came out to get some.
 She ordered me into the forest to send the word.
 After a bit of tasty soup, I duly obliged.
 I later found out that she hosts Christmas celebrations (cooking food, mulled wine, etc.) for the forest occupiers at her house, close to the forest.
 These are just two examples, but each day was filled with numerous acts of generosity, warming the heart, and proving a much needed contrast to the selfish destruction happening on the far side of the forest.